letorbi/synoindexwatcher/README.md

 * `--config=file`: Get the default-configuration from a certain file.
 For example `python -m synoindexwatcher --config=/etc/synoindexwatcher.conf` will tell Synoindex Watcher to use the values in */etc/synoindexwatcher.conf* as its default-values.
 Any additional command-line arguments will override the values read from the configuration-file.

-* `--rebuild-index`: Empty the media-index database, add all allowed files and directories in the watched directories and exit afterwards.
-Be careful with this argument as it destroys your current index and might take a long time to complete.
-Use it if your media-index contains deleted files or lacks existing files.
+* `--rebuild-index`: Add all allowed files and directories in the watched directories and exit afterwards.
+Use it, if your media-index lacks entries for existing files.
+Read the [related FAQ-entry](#the-media-index-contains-entries-for-files-that-do-not-exist), if you want to remove non-existing files from the media-index.

 * `--generate-init`: Generate an init-script, write it to the standard output and exit afterwards.
 Any additional command-line arguments will be integrated into the generated script.
 See the [start on boot](#start-on-boot) section above for further details.